Angry-Pixel/The-Betweenlands/README.md

 *The Betweenlands*
-A large and expansion mod for Minecraft that adds a whole new dimension to the game, with new blocks, items, mobs, strucutres, biomes, sounds, mechanics and more.
+A large and expansive mod for Minecraft by Angry Pixel that adds a whole new dimension to the game, with new blocks, items, mobs, strucutres, biomes, sounds, mechanics and more.

 To do for First Release:
 (Pssst this is top secret stuff, you shouldn't be reading this)